-Subpart CC specific monitoring and inspection requirements for an external floating roof tank are presented in 40 CFR 264.1084(g)(3) and 265.1085(g)(3).
+Subpart CC specific monitoring and inspection requirements for a pressure tank are presented in 40 CFR 264.1084(g)(3) and 265.1085(g)(3).
 Additional monitoring and inspection requirements for tanks are presented in 40 CFR 264 and 265 Subpart J. These additional monitoring and inspection requirements are not discussed in this guidance.

-The owner or operator must visually inspect the external floating roof and its closure devices for defects that could result in air pollutant emissions.
-Such defects include, but are not limited to holes, tears or other openings in the floating roof, the rim seal detached from the floating roof, all or a portion of the floating roof deck being submerged below the surface of the liquid in the tank, broken, cracked or otherwise damaged seals or gaskets on closure device, and broken or missing hatches, access covers, caps or other closure devices.
+The owner or operator must visually inspect the pressure tank and its closure devices for defects that could result in air pollutant emissions.
+Such defects include, but are not limited to holes, tears or other openings in the floating roof, the rim seal detached from the floating roof, all or a portion of the floating roof deck being submerged below the surface of the liquid in the tank, broken, cracked or otherwise damaged seals or gaskets on closure devices; and broken or missing hatches, access covers, caps or other closure devices.
 These visual inspections must be performed on an annual basis.